Labor, health and social affairs

 Poverty threatens numerous human rights, including the right to health, adequate housing, political participation and social security.
 Extreme poverty also jeopardizes the right to food and clean water.
 Women, the unemployed, the chronically ill, single parents and people from vulnerable groups such as people with disabilities, migrants and refugees are particularly affected.

-A report by the Office for Statistics from 2023 shows that poverty also exists in Liechtenstein: Around 14 percent of the population was considered to be at risk of poverty in 2020, including single-person households and single parents in particular, of which around one in four people are considered to be at risk.
+A report by the Office for Statistics from 2023 shows that poverty also exists in Liechtenstein: Around 14 percent of the population was considered to be at risk of poverty in 2020, including single-person households and single parents in particular, of whom around one in four are considered to be at risk.

 Health